Navajo Rocks For Mountain Biking

 To reach the Navajo Rocks trailhead for mountain biking from Moab, head north on US191 for roughly 10 miles to SR313.
 Turn left heading west on SR313 for about 6 miles.
 The trailhead is on the right.

-Overall, Navajo Rocks is the 65th most popular mountain bike trail of all 74 mountain biking rides in Utah.
+Overall, Navajo Rocks is the 62nd most popular mountain bike trail of all 74 mountain biking rides in Utah.
 Several of the better mountain bike trails are nearby Navajo Rocks including White Rim Trail, Klondike Bluffs Trail, Kokopelli Trail, Slickrock Bike Trail, Poison Spider Trail and Whole Enchilada.